MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 ### Algorithm
 - **`PL_Aknn_classifier.m`** — Main algorithm.
 Implements the Adaptive
-  Nearest Neighbor method for partial labels (PL A-kNN).
+  Nearest Neighbor method for Partial Labels (PL A-kNN).
 In cases where two or more  labels remain in the candidate set after T iterations performs the heuristic desambiguatuon criterion specified in the paper.

 ### Preprocessing